second-state/wasmedge-nodejs-starter/README.md

 ## How it works

 * The Rust function source code is in the `src/lib.rs` file.
-* Use the [ssvmup tool](https://www.secondstate.io/articles/ssvmup/) to compile the Rust function into a WebAssembly module in the `pkg` directory.
+* Use the [rustwasmc tool](https://www.secondstate.io/articles/rustwasmc/) to compile the Rust function into a WebAssembly module in the `pkg` directory.
 * Optional: Use the `node node/app.js` command to test the function locally in Node.js.
 * Upload the `pkg/*.wasm` file to the [Second State FaaS service](https://www.secondstate.io/articles/getting-started-with-function-as-a-service-in-rust/), OR to a [Node.js server](https://www.secondstate.io/articles/getting-started-with-rust-function/), to turn it into a web service.